bartificer/programming-by-stealth/docs/tidbit3.md

 A naive, malicious person could simply release malicious code directly — create a new project, give it a nice description, and hope victims stumble across it.
 Sure, this happens, but it's not particularly effective because code that's malicious from day one doesn't come with a reputation, and reputations really matter.

-If you search a package manager and you get back one result with 500K monthly downloads, a 10 year version history, and a hundred thousand pins/likes, and another result released last week with 50 downloads in total, and one contributor, which would you be most likely to hitch your proverbial wagon to?
+If you search a package manager and you get back one result with 500K monthly downloads, a 10 year version history, and 100K pins/likes, and another result released last week with 50 downloads in total, and one contributor, which would you be most likely to hitch your proverbial wagon to?

 To truly be effective, malicious people need to steal a good reputation.
 There are all sorts of techniques, but two are popular: